 - f.
 Proposed Stipulations and Orders.
-Except as otherwise provided above, parties should file stipulations and orders they wish the Court to sign on ECF, in accordance with the ECF Rules and Instructions. - g.
+Parties should file stipulations and orders they wish the Court to sign on ECF, in accordance with the ECF Rules and Instructions. - g.
 Nothing in my Individual Practices supersedes a specific time period for filing a motion specified by statute or Federal Rule -- including but not limited to Fed.
 R. Civ.
 P 50, 52, 54, 59, and 60, and Fed.
 R. App.
 P. 4 -- where failure to comply with the specified time period could result in forfeiture of a substantive right.